IUDataStructuresCourse/course-web-page-spring-2025/index.md

 **Office Hours**

 Office hours with TAs are in Luddy Hall Room 0121.
+(Starting the week of January 20.)

 Time    | Monday            | Tuesday    | Wednesday      | Thursday    | Friday
 10am    |                   |            | Lillie         |             |